 King Protea (Protea cynaroides).

 - Is shown as an emblem representing the beauty of our land, with the flower representing our potential as a nation in the pursuit of an African Renaissance.
-It also symbolises growth from the earth and nurture from above, depicting the complete integration of forces.
+It also symbolises growth from the earth and nurtures from above, depicting the complete integration of forces.
 The most popular colours of Africa have been assigned to the protea; green, gold, red and black.The Secretary Bird

-- On the Coat of Arms the secretary bird is shown to be in flight, depicting growth and speed.
+- On the Coat of Arms, the secretary bird is shown to be in flight, depicting growth and speed.
 A powerful bird, whose legs, represented by the knobkierie and spear, assist in its hunt for snakes, which symbolises protection to the nation against all enemies.

 The bird is a messenger of the heavens, symbolising here a divine majesty.
 The uplifted wings are an emblem for the ascendance of our nation, whilst also offering protection.
 The secretary bird is depicted in gold, symbolising its association with the sun and the highest power.The Rising Sun

 - The sun is an emblem of brightness, splendour and energy.
 It symbolises knowledge, good judgment, willpower, the ability of reflection and the promise of rebirth.
 It is the source of all life, of light and represents the ultimate wholeness of humanity.

 All the elements of the Coat of Arms combine to form the lower and upper oval shapes forming a symbol of infinity.
 From the tusks to the rising sun the shape formed is that of the cosmic egg from which the secretary bird emerges.
 Symbolically, it implies the rebirth of the spirit of our great and heroic nation of South Africa.